1ynxy/mesh-net/README.md

 A combination of these network event packets in the correct order results in a persistent image of the network structure on each client connected.

-### basic network imaging

-The complexity of a mesh network is largely due to the need for all data to be synced between all peers that are connected, including data that was sent prior to a peer's connection.
-When a new device connects to the network it must somehow receive all of the game state changes so far so that it can catch up.
-The same method can be used to keep all members of the network up to date on the network structure itself.
-A range of methods for storing and transmitting this data present themselves, each with pros and cons.

-The simplest way to handle this task is to send the whole network state or game state every frame.
-This is slow, and incredibly inefficient.
-The amount of data sent each frame will increase with the size of the network or the complexity of the game state.
-A much more efficient alternative is to send only the difference between frames or states.
-In order to quickly catch any new peers up the game state or network state must be serialised by the host of the new connection, sent in a single target message to the new client, and parsed correctly.
-This is likely the least data efficient part of the process, but it only has to happen once, every time a new peer joins or rejoins the network.

-Network structure serialisation is relatively simple.
-The root node must be found, and then all child nodes are recursively serialised and added to a string, separated by a special character.
-Starting at the root node means that when the string is parsed in no node will be added to the network structure that does not have a valid host already added.
-This reduces potential errors during the parsing process.
-To parse the serialised data the string is split on the same special characters as before and then each set of node data are added to the network as if they were a new connection.

 ### connection handshake

 In order to create a fully decentralised mesh network all members of the network must be treated the same.
 Each node in the network will have to be as self-sufficient as possible.
 There is no one device that allocates identification numbers or target nodes to new connections.
 There is no one device that handles user input from each peer.
 There is no one source of information on the network structure.
 Instead, these tasks will have to be accomplished collaboratively, using a range of handshaking techniques designed to communicate information in the correct order.